akanksharai0407/FASHION-ITEM-CLASSIFICATION-USING-MACHINE-LEARNING-MODELS/README.md

 # Fashion Item Classifier

-This project focuses on building a lightweight fashion item classifier using traditional machine learning techniques instead of deep learning.
+This project focuses on building a fashion item classifier using traditional machine learning techniques.
 It aims to automate the categorization of clothing items in grayscale images, helping improve product search and tagging in e-commerce platforms.

 ---